mcci-catena/arduino-lorawan/README.md

 - v0.5.2 incorporates the fix for issue [#68](https://github.com/mcci-catena/arduino-lorawan/issues/68), missing return in `Arduino_LoRaWAN::begin()`.

-- v0.5.1 fixes compilation errors when the library manager installs arduino-lmic in a renamed directory (issue [#65](https://github.com/mcci-catena/arduino-lorawan/issues/65)).
+- v0.5.1 fixes compilation errors when the library manager installs `arduino-lmic` in a renamed directory (issue [#65](https://github.com/mcci-catena/arduino-lorawan/issues/65)).

 - v0.5.0 has necessary changes to support the LMIC built-in pin-maps, while retaining support for user-supplied pin-maps.
 We moved the pin-map parameter from compile-time initialization to an argument to Arduino_LoRaWAN::begin().
 This is, unfortunately, a breaking change.
-Either do as we did in the example -- move the pinmap to the `begin()` call -- or add an `m_pinmap` field in your concrete `cMyLoRaWAN`, and initialize it in your `cMyLoRaWAN::cMyLoRaWAN()` constructor.
+Either do as we did in the example -- move the pin-map to the `begin()` call -- or add an `m_pinmap` field in your concrete `cMyLoRaWAN`, and initialize it in your `cMyLoRaWAN::cMyLoRaWAN()` constructor.
 In addition, we added a few example programs (issue [#49](https://github.com/mcci-catena/arduino-lorawan/issues/49)), and fixed handling of downlink messages with port numbers but no payloads (issue [#50](https://github.com/mcci-catena/arduino-lorawan/issues/50)).

 - v0.4.0 adds preliminary machineQ support, continuous integration for SAMD and STM32 L0, better PlatformIO support, improved as923jp support, and fixes a defect in the receive-message API.